TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 * **USB to UART component** apparently requiring manual driver install
 * Cumbersome procedure to enable *firmware download mode*
-* hard-to-read pin labels on PCB
+* hard-to-read and somewhat confusing pin labels on PCB
 * no internal LED (which is just very convenient for simple checks and balances)
 * *wide form factor* that makes it impossible to plug the board into a single standard breadboard.